abhiarya-uvic/Priv/Ass2.md

 **Q6.
 Are any of the quality attributes unrealistic?** </br>
 No, there isn't any quality attribute metioned unrealistic.
 The key quality attributes in AD could be broken down into scenarios and are measurable and achievable. </br></br>

+**Q7.
+Are the ASRs that the system must satisfy clearly articulated and prioritized according to their impact on the architecture?** </br>
+The ASRs to the system are mentioned in AD in correspondence to the quality attributes.
+Each of the ASRs are very clear to understand as these are mentioned with reference to the source.
+For example an ASR mentioned as "Assure that the stack trace is fully provided to aid in tracking down bugs." in the ASR table has source of a Swagger UI documentation.
+All the sources makes it very legit and easy to articulate.  </br>
+Prioritization is done on the basis of corresponding quality attribute.
+The 7 quality attrbutes mentioned are the important ones to the system, hence the ASRs accordingly. </br> </br>

 ### 5.2 Summary and potential future roadmap